angrybacon/doomsday-wiki/markdown/partials/markdown.md

 ## Scryfall

 In some contexts, you can refer to card names within Markdown.
-To ease the writing process and reduce typos, a number of shorthands for card names can be found maintained next to [the code][cards.ts].
+To ease the writing process and reduce the chances of mistyping, a number of shorthands for card names can be found maintained next to [the code][constants.ts].

-> For supported acronyms, the case matters!.
+> For supported acronyms, the case matters!

 ### Inline Card Links